Just a Man & His Bikes

 Success Story: Prosthetic Leg, in Fort Wayne, Indiana

-If you have ever been handed an Amputee Walking School flyer, then I’m sure you recognize the jovial face below.
+If you had ever been handed an Amputee Walking School flyer in 2010, then I’m sure you recognize the jovial face below.
 However, you may not know his story, or why the SRT family constantly uses him as a shining example of determination to lose weight and regain a healthy lifestyle.

 Carl Didier, who lives in Fort Wayne, Indiana with his wife, Melanie, has had a passion for motorcycles since he was 9 years old.
 For the past 30 years, Carl has bought, rode, refurbished, re-done, re-sold (and once wrecked, as he put it) nearly 75 bikes.
 When you step foot into Carl’s garage, you enter a biker’s paradise that would make even the toughest rider shed a tear in appreciation.
 Carl’s devotion to the diesel has never been altered, even after a horrible motorcycle crash that ultimately cost him his right leg, but eventually gained him some perspective.

 On an unseasonably warm day in December of 2006, Carl was cruising down the road on his Green Hornet, a 1993 Ultra Classic.
 Now, before you get an image in your head of Carl speeding down the highway with his dreadlocks and skull and crossbones bandana blowing in the wind, while his tattooed knuckles rev the throttle, allow me to paint you a more accurate picture.
 Carl was only going 35 mph, and was dressed from head to toe in a Santa costume, having just attended a Christmas party where he was awarded the role of Santa.